perlGivesMeNightmares/comp_5450_eeg/README.md

 You must also drop in an "images" directory with the relevant images.
 To get the visualization tools to work on a Windows OS, you must download the msi from https://graphviz.gitlab.io/_pages/Download/Download_windows.html and add it to your path.

+## Images
+The images were produced using a matlab script to transform the data.
+It can be obtained by request.